Autonomous Close-Proximity Photovoltaic Panel Coating Using a Quadcopter: Software stack

 \paragraph*{Detection}The stereo camera data used for VIO also enables detection of PV panel corners relative to the quadcopter's position, with identified corner points fed to the trajectory generation module.
 This is based on a pre-trained YOLO11n model \cite{khanam2024yolov11overviewkeyarchitectural} fine-tuned with a PV panel dataset \cite{realsolarpanelsoilshadingdataset}.
 YOLO11n is selected due to its efficiency in resource-constrained environments.
 The model runs inference at $2~\rm{Hz}$ on the RB5 companion computer's CPU, assuming that panel corners remain stationary throughout the flight, so continuous tracking after the initial estimation is unnecessary.

 The detection pipeline processes synchronized stereo camera images, depth data, and quadcopter state estimates.
 For inference, grayscale images downsampled to $320 \times 320$ pixels are used, retaining only detections in the lower image portion where PV panels are expected.
 For each detection, depth pixels within the bounding box form a 3D point cloud through which a plane is fitted using RANSAC \cite{ransac}, generating a binary mask of plane-belonging pixels (Fig.~\ref{fig:pv_seg_a}).
 Corner extraction identifies four extreme points from the main connected component within the plane mask.
 These 3D corners are then transformed to world coordinates using the estimated quadcopter pose (Fig.~\ref{fig:pv_seg_b}).
 A key limitation of this approach is the dependence on the 3D point cloud quality, which can degrade significantly due to reflections on the panel surface.
+In case the vision pipeline fails at detecting the solar panel, the system aborts the coating task and lands.

 \paragraph*{Control}A high level trajectory generation module provides a simple coverage trajectory based on the corner positions of the PV panel.
 Some parameters, such as reference flight speed and spacing between consecutive sweep passes, allow to generate diverse sweeping trajectories.